About me

 I'm always open to collaborations at all stages of research.
 I'm also seeking undergraduate students who want to work on publishable bird migration + data science projects.
 Feel free to reach out!

-A current member of Van Doren Lab of Migration Biology: https://www.migrationbiology.org
+I'm a current member of Van Doren Lab of Migration Biology: https://www.migrationbiology.org

 Beyond research